bitcoinfacts/glacierprotocol.github.io/_docs/setup/create-app-usb.md

             1. Login again with user "ubuntu" and leave the password blank.

 1. Open the Glacier Protocol document so that it is available for copy-pasting terminal commands.
-1. Install the remaining application software on the <span class="qapp">Q1 APP</span> USB.
+1. Install the remaining application software on the <span class="qapp">Q1 APP</span> USB:
-    1. Configure our system to enable access to the software we need in Ubuntu's "package repository".
+    1. Configure the system to enable access to the software we need in Ubuntu's "package repository":
         1. ```
         $ sudo apt-add-repository universe
         ```